top of page

 • How to tolerate mild frustration without escalating

-This starts inside the house, not at the front door.
+This training starts inside the house, not at the front door.

 Example: If your dog cannot calmly stay on a place bed while you move freely around the home, expecting it to handle hours alone is unrealistic.

-A dog trying to chew out of a crate is not being defiant.
-It is attempting escape.
+A dog trying to chew out of a crate is not being defiant; it is attempting to escape.

 There is no shortcut for separation anxiety.
 Sustainable improvement comes from layered work: